NWT_tour_Sep2015_trough.jpg

 Mountain Research Station

 The MRS provides lodging, parking, and classroom space for summer programs.
 There are cabins, a cafeteria, 6 classrooms, 2 wet labs, and 3 outdoor activity areas.
-Find MRS safety guidelines here.
+Please review the MRS safety guidelines prior to your visit.

 how to Submit Your Data